smart-on-fhir/smart-on-fhir.github.io/authorization/backend-services/index.md

 * Register a fixed "issuer URL" with the EHR
 * Register a public RSA key with the EHR (for RSA SHA-256 signatures)

+Upon registration, the server assigns a client_id to the client, which the client uses when obtaining an access token.

 ## Obtaining an access token

 By the time a backend service has been registered with the EHR, the key